konturio/disaster-ninja-be/README.md

 ## Usage

-To run DN BE you will need to have Java 17+ installed.
+To run Disaster Ninja BE you will need to have Java 17+ installed.

 Then you will need to build the service from source code
 - `gradlew check` - runs tests